A great resource for church audio

 If you are wondering if you might have a partially blown speaker, there are some things you can check for.
 Listen to your speakers.
 They will sound relatively OK at a lower volume, however, if you turn your volume knob up, it will be distorted.
 The cause of a partially blown speaker is very often when the midrange or tweeter drivers have malfunctioned.
 So, if you can hear the sound, but it is distorted, then your speaker may be partially damaged.
 Check that the driver mounting screws are tight and of course, check connection cables also.
 If you think it might be fixable, take to a store that does speaker repair.

-Ways to avoid blowing speakers
+Ways to avoid damage

 It is simple as turning the volume down!
 The main cause of damaged loudspeakers in audio systems is too much power, so make sure you don’t have the volume too high for the speaker rating.
 Also, make sure your cables and connectors are properly plugged in i.e. amplifier power cable for active speakers, speaker wires, and audio cable etc. Commonly asked questions – Will I blow my speakers if I use this amplifier with these speakers?
 Can I connect more than one speaker to one output, etc?